airdaydev/airday/roadmap.md

 ## Bugs?
 - [] can't multiselect nav due to automatically activating pane on list open
+- [] moving solo list item should not count as a click! e.g. try to move it into a dead zone

 ## References/notes/things to try
 - https://developer.mozilla.org/en-US/docs/Web/API/Web_Locks_API